oreiche/gpgl/README.md

         gl_FragColor = encode_float(val);
     }

-The source code for encoding and more detailed information about this issue can be found on http://concord-consortium.github.com/lab/experiments/webgl-gpgpu/webgl.html
+The source code for encoding and more detailed information about this issue can be found [here](http://concord-consortium.github.com/lab/experiments/webgl-gpgpu/webgl.html).

 Example Code (Blur)
 ===================